-CONFLICT OF INTEREST QUESTIONNAIRE FORM CIQ For vendor doing business with local governmental entity This questionnaire reflects changes made to the law by H.B.
-23, 64th Leg., Regular Se eston.
-OFFICE USE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a has a business relationship as defined by Section 176.001(1-a) with a local governmental er vendor meets requirements under Section 176.006(a).
-By law this questionnaire must be filed with the records administrator of the local governmental er than the 7th business day after the date the vendor becomes aware of facts that require the stat filed.
+CONFLICT OF INTEREST QUESTIONNAIRE FORM CIQ For vendor doing business with local governmental entity rokiii ole This questionnaire reflects changes made to the law by H.B.
+23, 84th Leg., Regular Session.
+OFFICEUSEONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
+Date Received By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
 See Section 176.006(a-1), Local Government Code.
-A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Governme offense under this section is a misdemeanor. nt Code.
-An Name of vendor who has a business relationship with local governmental entity Belt Harris Pechacek, LLLP Check this box if you are filing an update to a previously filed questionnain completed questionnaire with the appropriate filing authority not later than the you became aware that the originally filed questionnaire was incomplete or 7th business day after the date on which 3 Name of local government officer about whom the information is being disclose d.
-NONE Name of Officer Describe each employment or other business relationship with the local gove officer, as described by Section 176.003(a)(2)(A).
-Also describe any family rela Complete subparts A and B for each employment or business relationship desc CIQ as necessary. tionship with the local government officer.
-A. Is the local government officer or a family member of the officer r other than investment income, from the vendor? eceiving or likely to receive taxable income, Yes X No B. Is the vendor receiving or likely to receive taxable income, other that of the local government officer or a family member of the officer AND local governmental entity?
-Yes X No Describe each employment or business relationship that the vendor named in other business entity with respect to which the local government officer se ownership interest of one percent or more.
-N/A Check this box if the vendor has given the local government officer or a far as described in Section 176.003(a)(2)(B), excluding gifts described in S nily member of the officer one or more gifts Section 176.003(a-1).
-2 64ht V Sul 06/14/2017 Signature of vendor doing business with the governmental entity Date Form provided by Texas Ethics Commission www.ethics.state.tx.us Revised 11/30/2015
+A vendor commits an offense if the vendor knowingly violates Section 176,006, Local Government Code.
+An offense under this section is a misdemeanor.
+Name of vendor who has a business relationship with local governmental entity.
+Belt Harris Pechacek, LLLP Check this box if you are filing an update to a previously filed questionnaire.
+(The law recompleted questionnaire with the appropriate filing authority not later than the 7th busines you became aware that the originally filed questionnaire was incomplete or inaccurate.) is day after the date on which Name of local government officer about whom the information is being disclosed.
+NONE Name of Officer Describe each employment or other business relationship with the local government off officer, as described by Section 176.003(a)(2)(A).
+Also describe any family relationship with Complete subparts A and B for each employment or business relationship described.
+Attac CIQ as necessary. th the local government officer.
+A. Is the local government officer or a family member of the officer receiving or I other than investment income, from the vendor? ikely to receive taxable income, Yes X No B. Is the vendor receiving or likely to receive taxable income, other than investmen of the local government officer or a family member of the officer AND the taxable local governmental entity?
+Yes X No Describe each employment or business relationship that the vendor named in Section 1 rother business entity with respect to which the local government officer serves as an ownership interest of one percent or more.
+N/A Check this box if the vendor has given the local government officer or a family member as described in Section 176.003(a)(2)(B), excluding gifts described in Section 176.
+I Late VS. 1 Signature of vendor doing business with the governmental entity 017 Date